I smoked for 20 years, but never thought I would have lung cancer. In fact, I had stopped smoking five years before I was diagnosed with it.

 'I knew I had my support team'

 At that time, I didn't know the headaches were because the cancer had metastasized to my brain.
-Bonomi referred me to radiation oncologist Gaurav Marwaha, MD, who told me, "This is going to be tricky, but we're going to get this done.
+My oncologist at Rush referred me to radiation oncologist Gaurav Marwaha, MD, who told me, "This is going to be tricky, but we're going to get this done.
 I'm going to start radiation on your brain.
 I got it.
 We're going to take care of this."

 ‘I can survive that, too’